Opioid Toxicity

 Two other opiate receptors that mediate the effects of certain opiates include sigma and delta sites.
 Sigma receptors mediate dysphoria, hallucinations, and psychosis; delta receptor agonism results in euphoria, analgesia, and seizures.
 The opiate antagonists (eg, naloxone, nalmefene, naltrexone) antagonize the effects at all four opiate receptors.

 Common classifications divide the opioids into agonist, partial agonist, or agonist-antagonist agents and natural, semisynthetic, or synthetic.
 Opioids decrease the perception of pain, rather than eliminate or reduce the painful stimulus.
 Inducing slight euphoria, opioid agonists reduce the sensitivity to exogenous stimuli.
-The GI tract and the respiratory mucosa provide easy absorption for most opioids.
+The gastrointestinal (GI) tract and the respiratory mucosa provide easy absorption for most opioids.

 Peak effects generally are reached in 10 minutes with the intravenous route, 10-15 minutes after nasal insufflation (eg, butorphanol, heroin), 30-45 minutes with the intramuscular route, 90 minutes with the oral route, and 2-4 hours after dermal application (ie, fentanyl).
 Following therapeutic oral doses, most absorption occurs in the small intestine.
 Toxic doses may have delayed absorption because of delayed gastric emptying and slowed gut motility.